garethdevans/AutomationTutorial/README.md

 		1 run, 0 passed, 1 failed, 0 inconclusive, 0 skipped

-The Concordion specification output will be in the folder Spec-Output.
+The Concordion specification output will be in the folder results\Concordion\Spec\Google\AssuritySearchPage.html

+	start /results/

 FitLibraryWeb